carpentries-lab/python-aos-lesson/episodes/01-conda.md

 > ## Install the Python libraries required for this lesson
 >
-> Go ahead and install jupyter, xarray, cartopy and cmocean using either the Anaconda Navigator,
+> Go ahead and install jupyter, xarray, cartopy and cmocean
-> Bash Shell or Anaconda Prompt (Windows).
+> using either the Anaconda Navigator or Bash Shell.
 >
 > (You may like to create a separate `pyaos-lesson` conda environment,
 > but this is not necessary to complete the lessons.)